ehix/nullpoint-be/docs/howdo.md

 react app is a static site - npm build, build the api is a node.js rest api webservice - npm install, npm start

+Grab a token after spinning up backend using /auth/refresh, and pasting into postman (Auth tab + bearer token) with the req.